 - Leadership, management & professional values

-- Key issues & debates in contemporary childhood
+- Key issues & debates in childhood practice (courses A and B)

 - Multi-professional collaboration in children’s services

 As this is a work-based learning programme, in addition to formal learning, you will draw from your own practice in the field of childhood practice.

 Programme alteration or discontinuation

 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Student contract.

 Special Glasgow feature